Countable nouns vs. uncountable nouns

 - One sharpie, two sharpies.

-As opposed to countable nouns, uncountable nouns cannot be counted.
+On the other hand, as opposed to countable nouns, uncountable nouns cannot be counted.
 Therefore, they do not have a plural form.
+For example, milk, electricity, power, rice, water, and money are all uncountable nouns, and they have no plural form.

 - Some milk, but never one milk, or many milks.